ZexinChen/FastPose/README.md

 ## FastPose
 FastPose is a small and fast multi-person pose estimator which use middle point to do the keypoint grouping.
-It is the 46% smaller and 47% faster (forward time) than [OpenPose]( https://github.com/CMU-Perceptual-Computing-Lab/openpose).
+It is the 46% smaller and 47% faster (forward time) than [OpenPose]( https://github.com/CMU-Perceptual-Computing-Lab/openpose) (without using existing model compression and acceleration methods like MobileNet, Quantization, etc).
 The technical report will be released soon.

 ## Installation